SainanLuo/multiMotif/README.md

 # VariaMotif
- Scanning and visualization for a given variable gap motif.
+ Scanning and visualization for variable gap motifs.

 ## Installation